 Diatribe: Provocative opinion-pieces on issues of interest to readership; News features: brief and in-depth; Cartoon strips: British lesbian cartoonists always sought!; Digest: We carry reviews and previews of films, music and books, written by our section editors (regarding books, we try to balance UK with international writers, and achieve coverage of literary and popular fiction and non-fiction in limited space.
 Books that are difficult to order or access in the UK are unlikely to receive reviews); Interview features: With women of interest to the readership; Real life: Interview-based features focusing on issues affecting the readership; Q&A: Short, interview-based profiles of faces to watch in a variety of fields; Fashion: Redefining lesbian style – fresh angles always welcome!; British and foreign features: articles on the following subjects and themes are always popular – relationships, sexuality, gender, ethical dilemmas, political activism, style and fashion, social trends, profiles of individual lesbians and bisexual women, spirituality, history, satire, sport; Scene coverage: photos and vox pops with punters at lesbian venues, particularly outside London.

-Please note that DIVA does not accept unsolicited poetry but sometimes publishes short stories of literary merit.
+Please note that DIVA does not accept unsolicited poetry or short stories.

 We are always on the look-out for new talent, so drop Carrie a line at firstname.lastname@example.org with samples of your photographs and illustrations.

 DIVA pays £150 per thousand words.
 We pay in pounds sterling, in the month of issue.
 We require invoices for all fees paid.
 Any other payment arrangements must be by prior agreement.